How To Grow and Care For Peperomia Napoli Nights

 • Over-fertilizing

-If your peperomia develops cotton-like white masses on the stem or leaf bottoms, it might be a sign of mealybugs.
-These tiny soft insects surround themselves in white fuzz.
-They suck the juice from their host plants, causing the plant’s leaves to yellow.
+Mealybugs are tiny, soft insects that surround themselves in white fuzz.
+They suck the juice from their host plants, causing the plant’s leaves to turn yellow.

-You can get rid of mealybugs neem oil sprays or by making homemade insecticidal soap.
+You can eliminate mealybugs, neem oil sprays, or make homemade insecticidal soap.

-Peperomia Napoli Nights is one of many types of Peperomias to collect, grow, and enjoy.
+Peperomia Napoli Nights plants are one of many types of Peperomias to collect, grow, and enjoy.